Numerical methods for multiscale inverse problems: Numerical experiments

 Therefore, the inverse problem reduces to determining a finite dimensional vector of unknowns, $\theta\in \RR^{MN}$.
-Taking these ideas further, we perform experiments in the case $M=2$.
-Table \ref{table:mcontinuous2M} contains the errors from the numerical experiments.\\
+Table \ref{table:mcontinuous2M} contains the errors from the numerical experiments for $M=2$.

-\begin{remark} \textrm In certain cases, the solutions to cell problems corresponding to different microscale coefficients $\aeps$ are indistinguishable.
-In particular, for a fixed $m$, there exists a $\tilde{m}$ such that the homogenized coefficients corresponding to a parametrized area fraction $m\rightarrow\aeps_{VF}(m)$ are equal to the homogenized coefficients corresponding to a parametrized amplitude $\tilde{m}\rightarrow\aeps_{AMP}(\tilde{m})$.
+In certain cases, the solutions to cell problems corresponding to different multiscale coefficients $\aeps$ are indistinguishable.
+In particular, for a fixed $m$, there exists a $\tilde{m}$ such that the homogenized coefficients corresponding to microstructures with a parametrized volume fraction $m\rightarrow\aeps_{VF}(m)$ are equal to the homogenized coefficients corresponding to microstructures with a parametrized amplitude $\tilde{m}\rightarrow\aeps_{AMP}(\tilde{m})$.
 However, if the recovered parameter is constrained to a convex subset of the search space, the problem can be reformulated to guarantee a unique recovery.